writethedocs/www/docs/slack.rst

 Our most active Slack channels are listed below.
 This should help you get connected to people with similar interests.
-Please also read the Slack guidelines carefully.
+Please also read the Slack guidelines carefully, and remember that our :doc:`code-of-conduct` also applies to our Slack.

 We don't pay for our Slack, which means that the community has access to only the most recent 10,000 messages.
 Not only is paid Slack prohibitively expensive for a community